-Family violence situations can often come about from false allegations or in situations where one party is trying to gain a more favorable position in a divorce or child custody case.
-The protective order hearing may be your only chance to present your side of the case and avoid a restraining order put in place against you.
+Family violence situations often result from false allegations or situations where one party wishes to gain a more favorable position in a divorce or child custody case.
+The hearing may be your only chance to present your side of the case and avoid a restraining order put in place against you.

 Dallas Protective Order Hearing Lawyer

-If you have been served with a petition for a protective order in Dallas, or any of the surrounding areas in Texas, including Garland, Irving, Grand Prairie, Denton, Plano, McKinney, Fort Worth, Rockwall, Johnson, Wise, Ellis, Arlington, Mesquite, Carrolton, Richardson, Lewisville or Frisco, contact The Law Offices of Richard C. McConathy.
+If you have been served with a petition for a protective order in Dallas, or any of the surrounding areas in Texas, including Garland, Irving, Grand Prairie, Denton, Plano, McKinney, Fort Worth, Rockwall, Johnson, Wise, Ellis, Arlington, Mesquite, Carrolton, Richardson, Lewisville, or Frisco.

-Attorney Richard McConathy is knowledgeable in all areas of Texas’ family violence laws and will make every effort to help you achieve the most desirable outcome for your particular situation.
-Call The Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your protective order hearing.
+Attorney Richard McConathy is knowledgeable in all areas of Texas’s family violence laws.
+He will fight to help you achieve the most desirable outcome for your particular situation.
+Call Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your protective order hearing.

 Dallas Protective Order Terms

-When dealing with a potential protective order and protective order hearing in the Dallas / Fort Worth metroplex, it is important to know the following terms, as defined in Chapter 71 of the Texas Family Code
+When dealing with a potential protective order in DFW, it is important to understand the key concepts.
+The following terms are defined in Chapter 71 of the Texas Family Code:

-- Family Violence – This can occur when one family member commits an intentional act against another in order to cause bodily injury, physical harm, assault or sexual assault.
-Family violence is also commonly known as domestic abuse, domestic violence, spousal abuse or dating violence.
+- Family Violence – This can occur when one family member commits an intentional act against another to cause bodily injury, physical harm, assault, or sexual assault.
+Family violence is also commonly known as domestic abuse, domestic violence, spousal abuse, or dating violence.

-- Petitioner – This is the individual who filed the application for the protective order, or the individual who claims they are the victim of family violence
+- Petitioner – This is the individual who filed the application or the individual who claims they are the victim of family violence

-- Respondent – This is the individual who the protective order is being requested against and who allegedly committed the family violence against the petitioner.
+- Respondent – This is the individual for who the order is being requested and who allegedly committed the family violence against the petitioner.

 - Injunction is a court-ordered prohibition against doing a specific act.
 A protective order typically has several injunctions.

-- Protective Order – Also commonly known as a restraining order, protection order or protection against family violence, a protective order is an order from the court that prevents or requires the respondent to engage in certain acts.
-The court will grant a protective order if the judge finds family violence has occurred and is likely to occur in the future.
+- Protective Order – This is also commonly known as a restraining order, protection order, or protection against family violence.
+An order issued by the court prevents or requires the respondent to engage in certain acts.
+The court will grant an order if the judge finds family violence has occurred and is likely to occur in the future.

-The protective order hearing process is defined in Chapters 82, 83 and 84 of the Texas Family Code.
+The hearing process is defined in Chapters 82, 83, and 84 of the Texas Family Code.
 The process is initiated when one individual claims another individual has committed violence against them, or they are afraid the other person will commit violence against them in the future.
 This person, the petitioner, will then file an application for a protective order.

-After the petitioner has filed for a protective order, the court will then determine if a temporary protective order should be ordered based solely on the petitioner’s allegations before the final protective order hearing.
+After the petitioner has filed for a protective order, the court will then determine if a temporary order should be requested based solely on the petitioner’s allegations before the final hearing.
 If the court grants a temporary order, it is effective for a maximum of 20 days.

-The final protective order hearing must be held no later than 14 days after the application has been filed.
-The respondent will receive notice of the hearing, the date of the hearing and a copy of the application prior to the final protective order hearing.
-At the protective order hearing, the respondent is entitled to plead their case, present evidence in favor of their case, have witnesses testify on their behalf, and demonstrate any other reasons as to why the court should deny the protective order.
-They are also entitled to have an attorney present their defense at the hearing.
+The final protective order hearing must be held no later than 14 days after the application was filed.
+The respondent will receive notice of the hearing, the date of the hearing, and a copy of the application prior to the final protective order hearing.

-If the court grants a protective order after the hearing, or a default order has been entered because the respondent did not appear to their hearing, the respondent may be prohibited from engaging in certain acts or required to commit certain acts.
-According to sections 85.021 and 85.022 of the Texas Family Code, some of the most common injunctions set forth in the protective order can include:
+If the court grants an order after the hearing, or a default order has been entered because the respondent did not appear, the respondent may be prohibited from engaging in certain acts or required to commit certain acts.
+According to Sections 85.021 and 85.022 of the Texas Family Code, some of the most common injunctions in the protective order can include: